Doctor of Occupational Therapy (OTD)

 Apply Now

-The OTD program at Dominican University of California is a nine-semester entry-level clinical program with 98 graduate units designed to prepare the next generation of occupational therapists to meet the challenge of rapidly changing, and ever more complex, health care systems.
+The OTD program at Dominican University of California is a nine-semester entry-level clinical program with 100 graduate units designed to prepare the next generation of occupational therapists to meet the challenge of rapidly changing, and ever more complex, health care systems.
 Using a cohort model, students progress through from foundational knowledge to practice and application of concepts and skills and, finally, integration of knowledge, skills and professional identity.
+Classroom learning is primarily in-person with selected use of distance education for specific courses.

 All students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 18 months following the completion of the didactic portion of the program.
 The doctoral capstone experience will start after completion of all coursework, Level II fieldwork, and preparatory activities.
 Students are expected to complete the program in 3 years, and not longer than 6 years, from the time of initial enrollment.